-To answer those questions, we need to look at the finer points of using hashtags and how to measure their impact.
-Then, we can find and try out new hashtags.
+To answer those questions, we need to look at the finer points of hashtags and how to measure their impact.
+Then, we can try out new ones.

 All platforms are not created equal in how they regard hashtags.
-The first step to effectively using hashtags is to make sure your use is appropriate for the social media channel that you are on.
-If you are not yet familiar with those practices, take time to learn more about using hashtags on the major social media platforms:
+The first step to effectively using them is to make sure your use is appropriate for the social media channel that you are on.
+If you are not yet familiar with those practices, take time to learn more about using them on the major social media platforms:

 Hashtags are often used to insert humor and connect with an audience.
 However, they are primarily a tool that allows people searching for content like yours to find it.

 Ask yourself, “What are people looking for that my content is a perfect fit for?”
 In other words, ask, “What questions does my audience have that my content answers?”